DiffProgramming/www/index.md

 <br/>

 <center> <h3> Code of Conduct </h3> </center>
 We are committed to providing a safe, harassment-free, and respectful environment for all participants, in accordance to <a href="https://nips.cc/public/CodeOfConduct">NeurIPS 2021 Code of Conduct</a>.
 We have formed a committee for diversity, inclusion and equity (DEI) that is responsible for ensuring that diversity is welcomed at all levels of this workshop, including the organizing committee, invited speakers, and attendees.
-Our DEI committee is chaired by William Moses, and further consists Assefaw Gebremedhin and Maria Gorinova.
+Our DEI committee is chaired by William Moses, and further consists of Assefaw Gebremedhin and Maria Gorinova.

 <br/>